department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 retroactive: Provide contextual information to help define, as relevant in the specific situation.
 Example: Can I get retroactive TSGLI for a past injury?
 You may be able to get retroactive TSGLI that takes effect starting from the date of your injury.

+review option: A Veteran selects from one of the available review options when they request a decision review.
+The three review options are Supplemental Claim, Board Appeal, and Higher-Level Review.

+Reviewer: Someone involved in Supplemental Claim reviews.

 ### S

 secondary service-connected claim: Define on first mention in body copy as "a claim for a new disability that's linked to a service-connected disability you already have."
 Include definition in another sentence, as a parenthetical, or set off with commas.

 Selected Reserve: Generally used in the context of the Montgomery GI Bill Selected Reserve.

+Senior reviewer: Someone involved in Higher-Level Reviews.

 service connected: Hyphenate when modifying a noun.
 Otherwise, do not hyphenate.
   - **Like this (modifying a noun):** A Veteran with a service-connected disability may be eligible for additional health care benefits.